 Under the 2012 Genentech agreement, we are entitled to receive upfront and milestone payments in excess of CHF 400 million, excluding royalties.
 We received an upfront payment of CHF 17 million in 2012 and are entitled to various milestone payments based on the achievement of specified clinical, regulatory and commercialization milestones.
-To date, we have received payments totaling CHF 45 million from Genentech including a milestone payment of CHF 14.0 million upon the commencement of the Phase 1 clinical study, which we received in July 2016.
+To date, we have received payments totaling CHF 31 million from Genentech.
+In July 2016, we announced the commencement of a Phase 1 clinical study of one of our anti-tau antibodies to be conducted by Genentech.
+Pursuant to the 2012 Genentech agreement, we became eligible to receive a milestone payment of CHF 14.0 million upon the commencement of the Phase 1 clinical study, which we expect to receive in the third quarter of 2016.
 In addition to milestones, we will be eligible to receive royalties on sales at a percentage rate ranging from the mid-single digits to low double digits.